On this page

 The answer is half the combined couple rate and it’s best illustrated with an example.

-Bill reached the current pension age of 65 years and 6 months in January 2018.
-He meets the age pension residency requirements and passed both the asset and income tests, not reaching the limits of either one.
+Bill reached the current pension age of 66 years in January 2018.
+He meets the Age Pension residency requirements and passed both the asset and income tests, not reaching the limits of either one.
 He is eligible for the maximum age pension.
 However, his partner Sue is only 62 and she is therefore not yet age-eligible for the age pension.

 How do I apply for the Age Pension?